sevrinn/interactive-rating-component/README.md

 Next i focused on the rating form component

-  the top of rating form has:
+- the top of rating form has:
   - an image which i wrapped in a div
   - a heading
   - a paragraph
-the bottom of rating from has:
+- the bottom of rating from has:
   - an ul with 5 numbered list items
-  - submit button [.submit-button]
+  - submit button

-- the thankyou component is similar to the for
+the thankyou component is similar to the form
-  top:
+  - top:
     - img (wrapped in a div)
     - rating confirmation in paragraph
-  bottom:
+  - bottom:
     - heading
     - paragraph